 The fundamental gap between AirTag and any GPS pet tracker is the tracking mechanism itself.
 Understanding this difference prevents frustration after purchase.

 Bluetooth (AirTag) requires a relay device nearby.
-The AirTag broadcasts its identity.
-A passing iPhone detects it, encrypts the location, and sends it to Apple's servers.
-The owner sees the last-reported position on Find My.
-If no Apple device passes by for hours, the location goes stale.
-We've covered this in depth in our AirTag vs GPS tracker comparison.
+The AirTag broadcasts its identity, a passing iPhone detects it, encrypts the location, and sends it to Apple’s servers, and the owner sees the last-reported position on Find My.
+If no Apple device passes by, the location goes stale.
+We’ve covered this in depth in our AirTag vs GPS tracker comparison.

-Cellular GPS (Whistle, Tractive, Fi) determines its own position using satellite signals, then transmits coordinates through the cell network directly to the owner's app.
-Updates arrive every 2-15 seconds when the pet is moving.
-No relay device needed.
+Cellular GPS (Whistle, Tractive, Fi) determines its own position using satellite signals, then transmits coordinates through the cell network directly to the owner’s app.
+Updates arrive through the tracker service without a relay device.
 The trade-off is a monthly subscription to cover cellular data costs.

 For a dog that escapes a backyard and runs two miles, the GPS tracker shows a live breadcrumb trail in real time.
-The AirTag shows the last spot an iPhone happened to pass near the dog, which could be a parking lot three blocks from where the dog actually is now.
-After testing both approaches on the same dog for two weeks, the difference in location confidence was night and day.
+The AirTag shows the last spot an iPhone happened to pass near the dog, which may be stale by the time you check it.

 What About Using Both Together?